uwcartlab/webmapping/Chapter02/readme.md

             table.insertAdjacentHTML('beforeend',rowHtml);
         })

-        document.querySelector("#mydiv").appendChild(table);
+        document.querySelector("#myDiv").appendChild(table);
     }

     //call the initialize function when the DOM has loaded document.addEventListener('DOMContentLoaded',initialize)

 Can you see the problem?
-I did not.
-I could tell from preview that my header row was drawing correctly, but it was as though my loop did not exist.
-There were a few things that could be going on, so I needed to use a process of elimination to test for different issues.
+We did not.
+We could tell from preview that the header row was drawing correctly, but it was as though my loop did not exist.
+There were a few things that could be going on, so we needed to use a process of elimination to test for different issues.
 This is where `console.log` comes in handy.
 This native JavaScript method prints whatever you want to the console, allowing you to make visible what is going on in the script.

 Let's debug!
 First, we can see whether the script is stopping for some reason before it reaches the loop.
 To do this, we can add a simple `console.log` statement just before the loop to see if it will execute (Example 4.3):